lucas-mior/brn2/README.md

 - Filenames are normalized:
     * `./` at beginning of filenames are removed.
     * consecutive slashes (`/`) are bundled together.
+    * if possible, trailing slash is added to denote directories
 - Repeated filenames in `<filename>` or repeated arguments are removed.
 - It can handle swapping names.
 It uses GNU/Linux's `renameat2` system call to atomically swap the names of two files which means no temporary files are made